Surya10102000/portfolium/CODE_OF_CONDUCT.md

 ***Contributor Expectations***

 By participating, you agree to:
-- Engage respectfully in all interactions (reviews, issues, chats).
+- Engage respectfully in all interactions (reviews, issues).
 - Attribute sources and avoid copyrighted material.
 - Maintain focus on project-related discussions.
 - Assist newcomers with patience and guidance.